pmean/build-website/text/17/08/spss-syllabus.md

 At the completion of this course, students will be able to:

--    Prepare and manipulate datasets for analysis in SPSS.
+-   <U+00A0>Prepare and manipulate datasets for analysis in SPSS.
 -   Conduct simple descriptive and graphic analyses of data in SPSS.
 -   Prepare a report with a summary of analyses conducted in SPSS.